Stage 1 – Groundwork

 This stage will take a while and not look like much at the end, don’t feel discouraged.
 Groundwork is the literal foundation of your structure and getting it wrong means everything that follows is at risk.
 It is essential to the final quality of your summerhouse.

 Next, I will outline the floor frame which could also perhaps be considered part of the foundation.
-Once that post is complete I will add a link to it here.

 Also published on Medium.